Data Visualization with Python Masterclass | Python A-Z

 On the other hand, I am a Dangerous Goods Safety Advisor.

-Teaching over 170,000 students on Udemy alone, I am helped tens of thousands of people learn Data Science.
+Teaching over 170,000 students on Udemy alone, I have helped tens of thousands of people learn Data Science.
 From zero to hero and novice to expert, I am considered a top teacher by thousands.
 With so much experience, why not give my experience and knowledge to others so they can fulfill their dreams?

-Teaching isn't an option in my life, but a moral obligation to pass on knowledge to others.
+Teaching isn't an option in my life but a moral obligation to pass on knowledge to others.